There’s something about a cold Alberta morning that just takes your breath away.

-We always give our members lots of advice to help get their vehicles ready for winter.
-We even offer free winter check-ups through our AMARewards partner, Lube City.
-Winter tires?
-Check.
-Synthetic Oil?
-Check.
+We always give our members lots of help to get themselves and their vehicles ready for winter — like our Winter Driving Refresher program.
 But who is checking up to make sure you are ready for winter driving?

 Did your dad always nag you to keep the gas tank full in the winter or carry an emergency kit in the trunk?
 Maybe he knew what he was talking about.
 If he was here right now he’d probably also tell you to slow down and be extra cautious on icy roads.
 He might caution you to avoid school zones, where children wrapped like mummies in their scarves might not see you coming.